no-garlic/cs50-web/code/8-capstone/README.md

 - full error checking from all views, and in javascript
 - more complex schema - saving a quiz is multiple entries in multiple tables
 - similarity search with vector database
+- threading and synchronization with python, and background loading the search database for better UX

 Put into readme: